rogit31/vostera.md/Session Planning.md

 - Give Daniel the repo and instructions on what to do
 - Write down the names of all the original children
 - Lock in the specifics of the ACR
+- Phineas and Kite meet parents
+- Banbaro hoof carapace for sylril
+- Shopping on downtime
+- Research for pocket plane
+-

 # Plot
 ## Plot Objectives